on success, meaning, and time by Paolo A. '21 G

 - end: A short finale that leaves loose ends untied.

-The i intend for each section to have one song that best goes along with it. before you read each section, i recommend that you listen to each song and listen to its lyrics and melodies carefully (while reading the lyrics, if that helps you). the reason i encourage you to do so is to help put you in the same mindset that i am writing this post — a very introspective, reflective mood about all of the things in life. i will not be as strong as mike posner in telling you these things; to begin his two most recent albums, he says “if you do not have 52 minutes of undivided to devote, I politely and humbly ask you turn this off and come back at a later time”. you can read this post even if you don’t listen to these songs — but i still ask that you do c: is () by Mike Posner.
+The song for this section02 i intend for each section to have one song that best goes along with it. before you read each section, i recommend that you listen to each song and listen to its lyrics and melodies carefully (while reading the lyrics, if that helps you). the reason i encourage you to do so is to help put you in the same mindset that i am writing this post — a very introspective, reflective mood about all of the things in life. i will not be as strong as mike posner in telling you these things; to begin his two most recent albums, he says “if you do not have 52 minutes of undivided to devote, I politely and humbly ask you turn this off and come back at a later time”. you can read this post even if you don’t listen to these songs — but i still ask that you do c: is () by Mike Posner.

 This section talks about Mike Posner and his journey of defining success, the book “Excellent Sheep” which focuses on the drawbacks of elite colleges, and different ways that I’ve thought about measuring success in my life.